balisujohn/mltests/README.md

 Hi all,

-This is a project with the loose goal of finding interested ways to generate intelligent agents through trial and error.
+This is a project with the loose goal of finding interesting ways to generate intelligent agents through trial and error.
 There are currently distinct Python and C++ architectures, each with a default basic spiking neural network and a experimental frequency-domain based spiking neural network.
 This document includes instructions on how to work with each architecture.
 Here is a showcase video, showing the behavior of some of the topologies stored in this repository: https://www.youtube.com/watch?v=zFZZjQkz7RA